 Members do not need to be in a paid service plan to enroll in Smart Driver.
-They may simply enroll in the OnStar Basic Plan, which is free for five years, and agree to the OnStar Terms and Conditions.
+Smart Driver is included for up to 10 years with Connected Access.

-Eligible Members can enroll in Smart Driver by signing up through their account on Owner Center.
+Eligible Members can enroll in Smart Driver in their vehicle mobile app.

 We do not collect driving behavior data on our Members unless they consent to us doing so.

 Upon the Member’s consent and enrollment in Smart Driver, depending on vehicle capability, the vehicle will collect specific driving behavior data, including hard braking events, hard acceleration events, time spent idle, speeds over 80 miles per hour, when a trip occurs and the number of miles driven.

 Smart Driver data is collected by OnStar from the vehicle upon every ignition cycle.

 OnStar takes the security of its Members’ data very seriously.
 We use technical, administrative and physical safeguards designed to help protect Members’ information from loss, misuse and unauthorized access, disclosure, alteration, destruction or theft.
 OnStar doesn’t share personally identifiable information with an insurance company without your express consent.

 No. Members’ Smart Driver information will not be visible to other OnStar members.
 Members will be able to see how they compare against an anonymous aggregate of participating OnStar Members.